 Consortium-Level Strategic Focus

-Ohio TechNet launched in 2014 as the result of a $15 million Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant made to Lorain County Community College on behalf of a statewide consortium of 11 Ohio community colleges.
+Ohio TechNet launched in 2014 as the result of a $15 million Trade Adjustment Assistance Community College and Career Training (TAACCCT) grant made to Lorain County Community College on behalf of a statewide consortium of 18 community colleges and one university.
 This consortium works closely with multiple government agencies, workforce and community partners.

 Ohio TechNet is helping to transform the way in which higher education works with employers to better align training and education with manufacturing workforce needs in Ohio.
 Ohio TechNet partners are modeling or replicating innovative strategies that accelerate the readiness for workers who are in transition to fill in-demand, skilled jobs in advanced manufacturing.
 To meet state goals and industry needs, the colleges will focus on training in the high-need areas of Welding, CNC/Machining, Industrial Maintenance, Digital Fabrication/Industrial Automation, and Occupational Safety.

 Many of Ohio TechNet’s partner colleges are recognized on the Manufacturing Institute’s M-List , acknowledging that these schools are teaching manufacturing students to industry standards.
 Specifically, these colleges offer students the opportunity to earn NAM-Endorsed Manufacturing Skills Certifications as a standard part of their manufacturing education programs.

 Digital Fabrication & Industrial Automation